awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 #### Q. I want low latency?

 To minimize latency choose to use an RTP or RTMP input.
 In addition edit the MediaPackage channel HLS endpoint and change the segment size from 6 seconds to 2 seconds.
-Making these changes can yeild under 20 seconds of end to end latency, where as without captions it yeilds under 10 seconds of latency.
-This is best case, different HTML5 players add different ammounts of latency.
+Making these changes can yield under 20 seconds of end to end latency, where as without captions it yields under 10 seconds of latency.
+This is best case, different HTML5 players add different amounts of latency.

 #### Q. Does this solution support digital rights management (DRM)?